 MESkit public website

-MESkit ships with specialized AI operators that act through the same typed tool layer as the UI.
-This is architecture-level AI-native behavior, not a bolted-on chat wrapper.
+MESkit ships with smart features that act through the same typed tool layer as the UI.
+Natural language and automation are built into the architecture, not bolted on as a chat wrapper.

 Tool layer first, chat interface second.